 Lord Krishna’s Rasleela along with the gopis is also a kind of dance expressed in a playful manner.
 Like this, one can find many other examples imbibed in our legends, history and folklore.

-The history of Khajuraho as a historic site is very unclear.
-There are not many written references as well as records that can trace the origin of this place.
+The history of Khajuraho as a historic site is very unclear as there are not many written references as well as records that can trace the origin of this place.
 The incredible artworks found in these temples have gained the attention of tourists from all over the world.
-Visiting this historical site you can feel various questions welling-up in your mind about the whereabouts of the kingdom, the reason behind construction of this place.
-The graphic representation of sexual and erotic postures in a religious place is bewildering too.
+Visiting this historical site you can feel various questions welling-up in your mind about the whereabouts of the kingdom, the reason behind the construction of this place.

-Musical Extravaganza.
+5. Musical Extravaganza.
 The festival also witnesses the soulful musical performance of great Indian classical music artists of India.
-One can enjoy the melodious sound of artists playing 'Mridangam' and 'Tabla' in coordination with the dancers.
+One can enjoy the melodious sound of artists playing Mridangam and Tabla in coordination with the dancers.

 Anyone who wants to explore the Indian culture in its essence must visit the Khajuraho group of monuments.
-It is located at a distance of 666km, 1,151 km, 1,074 km, and 1,623 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
+It is located at a distance of 666, 1,151, 1,074, and 1,623 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Let’s see how we can travel here via the following routes.

 By Air.
 Khajuraho has its own airport of the same name (HJR).
 This airport is situated in the Khajuraho, Chhatarpur district and covers an area of up to 590 acres.
 This airport has one asphalt runway with one terminal.

 Many airlines like Vistara, Air India operate to and fro this airport from various places.
-After deboarding from your flight, you can easily take a means of public transportation like a cab to reach your destination.
+After deboarding your flight, you can easily take some means of public transport to reach your destination.

 By Road.
 You can also travel to Khajuraho by road.
 Depending upon your location, you can easily take a cab, drive via your own vehicle or perhaps take a bus to reach here.